• Level of education

 Duration: 7 weeks minimum, extendable in July

-Prior to the internship, the analysis of an article proposed by the internship tutors prepares the student for the theme of the internship and for the in-depth reading of scientific publications.
+Prior to the internship, students analyze an article suggested by their internship supervisors to prepare them for the internship topic and for in-depth reading of scientific publications.

-After the internship, as part of a peer evaluation process, the student submits his or her written report and oral presentation to the critical eye of other students, who are responsible for improving them accordingly before their final presentation to the internship jury.
+After the internship, as part of a peer review process, students submit their written reports and oral presentations for critical review by other students, who are responsible for helping them improve their work before it is finally submitted to the internship jury.

 Read more